-- · quarterly variations in our results of operations or those of our competitors; - delays in end-user deployments of products; - · fluctuations in related commodities prices; - · announcements by us or our competitors of acquisitions, new products, significant contracts, commercial relationships or capital commitments; - · intellectual property infringements; - · our ability to develop and market new and enhanced products on a timely basis; - · commencement of, or our involvement in, litigation; - · major changes in our Board or management;

-- · changes in governmental regulations; - changes in earnings estimates or recommendations by securities analysts; - the impact of the COVID-19 pandemic on capital markets; - · our failure to generate material revenues; - · our public disclosure of the terms of this financing and any financing which we consummate in the future; - · any acquisitions we may consummate; - · short selling activities; - · changes in market valuations of similar companies; - · changes in our capital structure, such as future issuances of securities or the incurrence of debt; - · changes in the prices of commodities associated with our business; and - · general economic conditions and slow or negative growth of end markets.
+- · quarterly variations in our results of operations or those of our competitors; - delays in end-user deployments of products; - fluctuations in related commodities prices; - announcements by us or our competitors of acquisitions, new products, significant contracts, commercial relationships or capital commitments; - intellectual property infringements; - · our ability to develop and market new and enhanced products on a timely basis; - · commencement of, or our involvement in, litigation; - · major changes in our Board or management; - changes in governmental regulations; - · changes in earnings estimates or recommendations by securities analysts; - the impact of any future COVID-19 outbreak or similar epidemic on capital markets; - · our failure to generate material revenues; - · our public disclosure of the terms of this financing and any financing which we consummate in the future; - · any acquisitions we may consummate; - short selling activities; - · changes in market valuations of similar companies; - · changes in our capital structure, such as future issuances of securities or the incurrence of debt; - · changes in the prices of commodities associated with our business; and - · general economic conditions and slow or negative growth of end markets.

-Additionally, the global economy and financial markets may be adversely affected by geopolitical events, including the current or anticipated impact of military conflict and related sanctions imposed on Russia by the United States and other countries due to Russia's recent invasion of Ukraine.
+Additionally, the global economy and financial markets may be adversely affected by geopolitical events, including Russia's invasion of Ukraine and the conflicts in the Middle East.